LC-Linkous/sweep_python/README.md

 The approaches in this repo are [exhaustive searches](https://en.wikipedia.org/wiki/Brute-force_search) through a combination of hyperparameters (the inputs for the feasible decision space of the objective function).

 The class format is based off of the [adaptive timestep PSO optimizer](https://github.com/jonathan46000/pso_python) by [jonathan46000](https://github.com/jonathan46000) for data collection baseline.
 This repo does not feature any PSO optimization.
 Instead, the format has been used to retain modularity with other optimizers.
+Several methods using surrogate models have been moved into their own repositories (Bayesian, Gradient Based Search); see the [directory](#https://github.com/LC-Linkous/Directory) for the most up to date list of optimizers.

 Now featuring AntennaCAT hooks for GUI integration and user input handling.